digego/extempore/README.md

 # Installation on Linux & OS X

-_More detailed instructions can be found here:_ [http://benswift.me/2012-11-06-building-extempore-on-osx-linux.html]
+_More detailed instructions can be found at_ http://benswift.me/2012-11-06-building-extempore-on-osx-linux.html

 Building Extempore depends on the following libraries (you can probably get them through your favourite package manager).